vlad-aleksandrov/spring-cache-aerospike/README.md

 # Configuration

-`@EnableAerospikeCacheManager` annotation has optional parameters you can use for cache configuration fine tuning.
+`@EnableAerospikeCacheManager` annotation has optional parameters you can use for cache configuration fine-tuning.

 * `int defaultTimeToLiveInSeconds` defines TTL for cached entries.
 Default is **1800** sec.
  * `-1` - the cached entity is stored indefinitely